-1 2 3 this issue dependent upon the final formulation of the ULLCA project at the 2006 Annual Meeting.
-4 SECTION 304.
-BYLAWS OF A COOPERATIVE ASSOCIATION.
-5 (a) The bylaws must be in a record and, if not stated in the articles of organization, must 6 include: 7 (1) a statement of the capital structure of the cooperative association, including: 8 (A) a statement of the classes and relative rights, preferences, and 9 restrictions granted to or imposed upon each group, class, or other type of participant interest; 10 (B) the rights to share in profits or distributions of the association; and 11 (C) the method to admit participants; 12 (2) a statement designating the voting and governance rights, including which 13 participants have voting power and any restriction on the voting power under Sections 411-413; 14 (3) a statement that participant interests held by a participant are transferable only 15 with the approval of the association's board of directors or as otherwise provided in the organic 16 rules; 17 (4) if investor participants are authorized, a statement concerning how profits and 18 losses are apportioned and how distributions are made as between patron participants and 19 investor participants; and 20 (5) the number and terms of directors or the method by which the number and 21 terms will be determined.
-22 (b) The bylaws of the cooperative association may contain any provision for managing 23 and regulating the affairs of the association which is not inconsistent with organic law or the

-1 articles of organization.

-(c) In addition to amendments permitted under [Article] 14, the initial board of directors of the cooperative association may amend the bylaws of the association by a majority vote of the directors at any time before the admission of participants in the association.
+1 (2) a statement of the method to admit participants; 2 (C) the method to admit participants; 3 (32) a statement designating the voting and governance rights, including which 4 participants have voting power and any restriction on the voting power under Sections 411 5 through 413 411-413 ; 6 $(\underline{43})$ a statement that participant interests held by a participant are \underline{not} transferable 7 or, if transferable a statement of the conditions upon which they may be transferred only with the 8 approval of the association's board of directors or as otherwise provided in the organic rules; 9 (5 4) if investor participants are authorized , a statement concerning the manner in 10 which how profits and losses are apportioned and how distributions are made among patron 11 participants and if investor participants are authorized the manner profits and losses are 12 apportioned and how distributions are made as between patron participants and investor 13 participants; and 14 $(\underline{65})$ a statement of the number and terms of directors or the method by which the 15 number and terms are will be determined.
+16 (b) Bylaws The bylaws of the cooperative association may contain any provision for 17 managing and regulating the affairs of the association which is not inconsistent with organic law 18 or the articles of organization.
+19 (c) In addition to amendments permitted under [Article] 14, the initial board of directors 20 of \underline{a} the cooperative association may amend the bylaws of the association by a majority vote of 21 the directors at any time before the admission of participants in the association.
+22 Reporters' Note

-Section 205(a)(1) goes beyond what is typically considered capital structure in the corporate setting.
+Section 304 205(a)(1) goes beyond what is typically considered capital structure in the corporate setting.
 The Drafting Committee considered alternatives but because this Act is membership based; because the articles and bylaws together constitute the agreement in traditional cooperative and in other unincorporated entities; and, on the other hand, because it desired the greater formality typical in cooperatives, this draft includes greater detail.